-1.2 Property, Plant and Equipment
+1.3 Property, Plant and Equipment

-Property, plant and equipment comprises of plant and equipment, furniture and fittings, and information technology.
+Property, plant and equipment comprises a leased building, plant, equipment, furniture & fittings, and information technology.

 Expenditure on property, plant and equipment of £1,000 or more is capitalised.
 For furniture and fittings and information technology the individual assets are recorded on a pooled basis.